cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ## Control panel hooks integration

-For proper CloudLinux operation, you should implement a hooks mechanism.
+For proper CloudLinux OS Shared operation, you should implement a hooks mechanism.
 Hooks are scripts that control panel invokes with the exact arguments at a specific time.
 The control panel is responsible for executing these scripts as a system root user.

 ### Managing administrators